Session I Classes (July 2-July 12)

 On completion of this class you will be able to:

 PLEASE NOTE: The dates above include arrival and departure.
-The Accademia dell’Arte does not accommodate students before or after these dates, neither in the time between the intensives.
+The Accademia dell’Arte does not accommodate students before or after these dates.

 Application Deadline: April 15, 2024